-“Different groups have met the qualifying criteria for post-traumatic stress disorder (PTSD) during the pandemic: those who have themselves suffered from serious COVID-19 illness and potential death; individuals who, as family members and health care workers, have witnessed others’ suffering and death; and individuals learning about the death or potential death of a family or friend due to the virus,” Drs.
+“Different groups have met the qualifying criteria for PTSD during the pandemic: those who have themselves suffered from serious Covid-19 illness and potential death; individuals witnessing others’ suffering and death as family members and healthcare workers; and individuals learning about the death or potential death of a family or friend due to the virus,” Drs.
 Phebe M. Tucker and Christopher S. Czapla wrote for the Psychiatric Times.

-Black Americans are coping with an added layer of trauma as police brutality and the country’s reckoning with long-standing racial inequities are again brought to national attention.
+Black Americans are coping with an added layer of trauma as police shootings and racial inequalities have been brought to national attention.
 Asian Americans and Pacific Islanders, too, are grieving a wave of racially motivated violence.

-The global workforce has been fundamentally changed by the events of the past year and employers need to be supportive of worker’s wellbeing and prepared to address the aftermath of trauma.
-If left unaddressed, employers can expect unprecedented levels of burnout, employee turnover, and diminished productivity.
+The global workforce has been fundamentally changed by the events of the past year, and employers would be well-served to be prepared to assist employees as they recover from any trauma suffered.
+If left unaddressed, employers may expect unprecedented levels of burnout, employee turnover, and diminished productivity.